NLeSC/eWaterCycle-opencl-pcraster/README.md

-eWaterCycle-opencl-pcraster
+Opencl Pcraster
 ===========================

-OpenCL implementation of PCRaster
+This is an **unfinished** and **experimental** OpenCL implementation of PCRaster. **Do not use.**

+This code is based on a rather old copy of PCRaster.

+See https://github.com/pcraster/pcraster for the current version of PCRaster.